Emergent Software

 Conclusion

 These are just some examples of the techniques involved in a lift and shift migration.
 The specific tools and commands will vary based on the source environment, target cloud platform, and application architecture.
 The key is to have a well-planned and tested process for each stage of the migration.
-If you need help with your lift and shift cloud migration, please contact our team at Emergent Software and we will be happy to help!

 Frequently Asked Questions

-What is lift and shift in AWS?
-Lift and shift in AWS involves migrating applications and workloads from an on-premises environment to AWS without making any changes to the applications themselves.
-This approach typically uses AWS services like Amazon EC2 for compute, Amazon S3 for storage, and AWS Direct Connect or VPN for networking.
+Lift and shift in AWS involves migrating applications and workloads from an on-premises environment to AWS without making major changes to the applications themselves.
+This approach typically uses services like Amazon EC2 for compute, Amazon S3 for storage, and AWS Direct Connect or VPN for networking.
+The goal is to recreate the existing environment in the cloud as closely as possible.
+It can be useful when an organization needs to move quickly or exit a data center.
+After migration, teams can decide whether to optimize the workload using more cloud-native AWS services.

 What are the benefits of the lift and shift approach?
-The lift and shift approach offers several benefits, including:

-What is lift and shift?
 Lift and shift, also known as rehosting, is a cloud migration strategy where applications and workloads are moved from an on-premises environment to the cloud with little to no modification.
-This approach aims to replicate the existing environment in the cloud, preserving the application's architecture and functionality.
+The goal is to preserve the existing architecture and functionality while changing the hosting environment.
+This is often done using virtual machines, replicated servers, or cloud infrastructure that closely matches the original setup.
+It is usually faster than refactoring or rebuilding.
+However, it may require later optimization to get the full value of the cloud.